cogip/simulation/docs/usage/monitor.md

 # Monitor

-The monitor is used to monitor the robot behavior during the game.
+The `Monitor` is used to monitor the robot behavior during the game.
 It it connected to `Copilot` embedded in the robot through Socket.IO protocol.

+Only one `Monitor`can be connected to `Copilot`at the same time.

 The monitor provides a graphical interface, featuring: